EAWA-IAMTeam/Ecommerce-Product/README.md

+> [!NOTE]
+> Go SDK for Lazada Open API might use new app secret and access token if expired
+> For the response of lazada products, one product might have one or many skus, need to handle it properly during mapping and writing into database

 # Product and API Integration

-This project consists of multiple components, including a Go SDK that integrates with Lazada, a Flask-based Python API that serves various endpoints for fetching platform products, and a Flutter application that interacts with the API to display data, including stock items from SQL accounts and Lazada products for mapping purposes.
+This project consists of multiple components, including a Go SDK that integrates with Lazada, a Flask-based Python API that serves various endpoints for fetching SQL Account Stock Items by Company, and a Flutter application that interacts with the API to display data, including stock items from SQL accounts and Lazada products for mapping purposes.

 ### Components